 This hike really was amazing!
 The hike took us about 5 and a half hours to complete and we did break for small snacks or to enjoy the panorama along the way.
 The views of the ocean and bays are really incredible and the hike along the peninsula to the head is not too strenuous.
 We had our lunch at the edge and enjoyed watching the waves.
 The sun shines down on this side of the peninsula and you are protected from the wind.

-The most strenuous part for us was the hike back towards the island from the peninsula edge.
+The most strenuous part for us of the Robberg Nature Reserve hike was heading back towards the island from the peninsula edge.
 The way back is along the rocks at the bottom of the peninsula (be careful of waves during high tides).
 This side of the peninsula is in the shadow and the wind is strong – it can become very cold.
 Now walking along the bottom of the peninsula, you begin hiking to halfway up.
 This is where it becomes difficult.

 There are no boardwalks or climbing aids here.
 You hold onto rocks or vegetation to help pull yourself up or to stop you from falling down.
 Once up and on a path things are easier again.
 We found some rocks in the sun to stop and watch the seals playing in an enclosed rock pool.
 Soon after you are making another ascent.
 Eventually, there is a wooden staircase up and down the one section of the trail.
 The Island is coming closer and closer!
 Exploring the Island is optional.
 The first time we hiked, we did not explore it.
 The path back to the car park from the beach is the same as that of the second hike option.